pointOfive/Home/Experience/README.md

 #### Responsibilities
 - Lecture preparation and delivery
-- Exercise montitoring and support
+- Exercise monitoring and support
 - Student mentorship and guidance
 - Prospective student recruitment
 - Networking, promotions, and hiring